Reggie Bush: NCAA investigation and sanctions (2006–2010)

-USC begins ten-year dissociation, Bush vacates Heisman Trophy (2010–2020)
+Bush begins ten-year USC dissociation, vacates Heisman Trophy (2010–2020)

 On July 20, 2010, incoming USC president Max Nikias said the school would remove from its facilities all jerseys and murals displayed in Bush's honor, and would return the school's copy of Bush's Heisman Trophy.
 On August 12, USA Today reported that Bush had called USC's new athletic director, Pat Haden, and apologized for making poor decisions that led to the NCAA sanctions.
 However, in a subsequent report in the Los Angeles Times, Haden said the characterization of Bush's call as an "apology" was incorrect; Haden described it as "a conversation of him being contrite, but not an apology", and he also noted that Bush had not admitted to any specific wrongful acts.

 Amidst reports that the Heisman Trophy Trust would strip his award, Bush in September voluntarily forfeited his title as the 2005 winner.
 The Heisman Trust decided to leave the award vacated with no new winner to be announced, although it is speculated by Bush and others that the NCAA offered the award to both Vince Young and Matt Leinart, something that Bush said Vince Young confirmed to him.
 The San Diego Hall of Champions sports museum returned the copy of the award it possessed back to Bush's parents in 2011.
 Bush eventually returned his trophy to the Heisman Trust in 2012.

+USC would unsuccessfully attempt to prematurely end their disassociation with Bush on several occasions.
+On September 20, 2019, Bush would make his first appearance in the Los Angeles Memorial Coliseum since sanctions began, as part of the Big Noon Kickoff crew to cover USC's game against the Utah Utes.
+Because his appearance in the stadium was for work-related purposes, the NCAA deemed it not in violation with the terms of the sanctions.
+Appearing alongside his old college teammate Leinart, Bush received a warm welcome by the USC fans, with the stadium chanting his name at several points throughout the game.
 In a May 2020 interview with The Athletic, Bush said the sanctions against USC due to his conduct was "one of the worst feelings in the world" and that the sanctions "felt like I died when I had to hear that there weren't gonna be scholarships for kids because of me or because of something connected to me...
 I'm still not over that.
 It's just something you learn to live with."